Finding missing people

-Our search took us down several false starts, as is often the case in this business.
-A few of the issues we contended with included incorrect assumptions, poor guesses, ex-directory numbers and names withheld from the voter’s list.
-Our searches took in the length and breadth of the UK, South of France and ironically back to Muswell Hill where we eventually found her, now a widow aged 74 and sadly living in a residential care home.
+The search took us down a number of false starts.
+A few of the issues we had to contend with, included incorrect assumptions-poor guesses.
+Ex-directory numbers, and names withheld from the voter’s list.
+Our searches took in the length and breadth of the UK, South of France, and ironically back to Muswell Hil.
+Where in fact we eventually found her now a widow aged 74 and sadly living in a residential care home.